↑

 • Add vinegar a little at a time.
 It’s easier to add more than it is to fix it once you’ve added too much.

 • The tomatoes I used were very sweet.
-If yours are acidic, add a pinch of sugar to balance it out.
+If your tomatoes are acidic, add a pinch of sugar to balance the acidity.

 • Salt wakes up the flavor in almost any dish!
 Before you add more sugar or vinegar, add a pinch of salt.

-• What to do if you add too much of something?
+• What do you do if you add too much of something?
 Add more grated tomato, taste, and adjust!

 • If you don’t have red wine vinegar, my next choice would be white vinegar.